Movie Star Chris Pratt Has Not Forgotten His

 Nope, it's not for a spin-off series about Andy and Aubrey Plaza's April.
 Instead, Pratt will reunite with his Parks & Rec castmates on the PaleyFest stage.

-For the uninitiated, PaleyFest is an event where the cast and creators of your favorite TV series (and some soon-to-be favorite TV series) unite to talk all about their show.
+For the uninitiated, PaleyFest is an event where the cast and creators of your favourite TV series (and some soon-to-be favourite TV series) unite to talk all about their show.
 There's fun anecdotes to be shared, behind-the-scenes hilarity to discuss, and, more often than not, awkward questions from fans in the audience.

 Advertisement